tmthydvnprt/ende/README.md

 Encrypt string with password (you should use password file,`-p`, instead)

-    python ende -en -s 'this is a message' -k 'insecure-password'
+    machine:user$ python ende -en -s 'this is a message' -k 'insecure-password'

-ouput

     Encrypting: this is a message